Ontario General Power of Attorney | Free Template

 Without a General Power of Attorney, someone you trust cannot legally handle your finances if you’re unable to manage them.
 Your family may need to hire a lawyer and go through a long court process to be appointed as guardians.

 If you have no Attorney, the government may appoint the Office of the Public Guardian and Trustee to make financial decisions for you.
+This typically happens as a last resort when no suitable attorney is available; it is avoidable with proper planning.

 To create a General Power of Attorney in Ontario, you need to: